Gary Owens: 1980s

 Owens received a Hollywood Walk of Fame Star in 1980, between those of Walt Disney and Betty White.
 On August 30, 1983, Owens emceed the unveiling ceremony for the Hollywood Walk of Fame Star for The Three Stooges.
 Owens, a long-time friend of the Stooges, had been a major driving force in helping the Stooges get the Star.
 The ceremony was featured on Entertainment Tonight.

 In the 1980s, he announced on jazz radio station KKJZ (then KKGO-FM) in Long Beach, California.

 On the weekend of September 12–13, 1981, Owens substituted for his old KEWB station partner Casey Kasem on American Top 40.
 This was his only appearance on radio's first nationally syndicated countdown show.
 In that same year, Watermark Inc. chose Owens to replace Murray "The K" Kaufman as permanent host of Soundtrack Of The Sixties, an oldies retrospective show that ran in syndication through 1984.
 Immediately afterward, he hosted Creative Radio's Gary Owens' Supertracks, which was an oldies retrospective show similar to Soundtrack Of The Sixties, except it presented the fifties, sixties, and seventies.

 He was the narrator of Walt Disney World's EPCOT Center pavilion, World of Motion, which operated between 1982 and 1996.
 His television special was "The Roots of Goofy", which aired from the mid-1980s to the early 1990s.

 Owens moved from KMPC to another Los Angeles station, 1150 KPRZ, in 1982, hosting mornings at the "Music of Your Life" adult standards station.
 Owens in the morning and Dick Whittinghill in afternoon drive was an inversion of Owens' KMPC years.

 When Roger Barkley surprisingly walked out of the long-running Lohman and Barkley Show on KFI in Los Angeles, Owens briefly teamed with Al Lohman for the successful morning commute show.
 Jeff Gehringer was brought on as producer.
 The program ended after the station changed its format to all-talk.

-Owens had a hilarious bit part as an emcee for "Pimp of the Year", a dream scene in the 1988 comedy I'm Gonna Git You Sucka.
+Owens had a bit part as an emcee for "Pimp of the Year", a dream scene in the 1988 comedy I'm Gonna Git You Sucka.

 Owens also co-starred in a number of documentaries about dinosaurs in the 1980s alongside Chicago's Eric Boardman.
 These documentaries were distributed by the Midwich Entertainment group for the Disney Channel before it went from being a premium pay channel on cable to a standard channel.

 Owens guest starred on one episode of The Super Mario Bros.
 Super Show!

 From 1987 to 1992, Owens was the voice of Lt.
-Dirk Niblick Of The Math Brigade, the protagonist of an animated series which was part of PBS's Square One TV.
+Dirk Niblick of the Math Brigade, the protagonist of an animated series which was part of PBS's Square One TV.

 Owens was the voice narrator on the ABC Saturday morning animated series Mighty Orbots in 1984.

-In 1989 Owens appeared in Night Court, season 7 episode 7, entitled Auntie Maim.
-Owens played DeeJay Bobby Bumgartner.
+In 1989 Owens appeared in Night Court, season 7 episode 7, entitled "Auntie Maim".
+Owens played DJ Bobby Bumgartner.